tidbcloud/serverless-js/README.md

 }
 ```

+> **Note:**
+>
+> The transaction is not concurrent-safe.
+You are not allowed to run SQLs parallel in the same transaction.

 **Edge example**

 The serverless driver is suitable for the edge environments.
 See how to use it with Vercel Edge Functions: